Abenezergirma/Chapter-2/README.md

 ### Decision Maker

-- **Main.py**: The main script that runs the entire system and makes decisions based on the risk assessment.
+- **decision maker.py**: The main script that runs the entire system and makes decisions based on the risk assessment.

 ## Usage